ts4z/barge.org/README.md

 How-To
 ------

+### Required reading

+Read some tutorial on Markdown.
+We're using Goldmark, a variant of GitHub-Flavored Markdown, but any tutorial will work.

+Listen to Moose Turd Pie and consider the implications: https://www.youtube.com/watch?v=Q1ajLnuw2oo

 ### You probably want a GitHub account.

 You'll need a GitHub account to get write access to the repository or make pull